 Transparency of the state graph

 << Click to Display Table of Contents >>

-Navigation: Welcome to Selmo > Method > Comparison of the models in relation to the quality criteria > Transparency >
+Navigation: Welcome to Selmo > Method > Comparison of the model in relation to the quality criteria > Transparency >

+Transparency of the state graph